Supporting Children with Tube Feeding Dependence

 Transitioning from Tube Feeding to Oral Feeding

-Some children rely on tube-feedings, or enteral feeding, (i.e. NG tubes, G-tubes, GJ-tubes, etc.) for nutrition secondary to prematurity, medical diagnoses, feeding challenges, etc. Thrive Pediatric Feeding and Swallowing Therapy supports the development of oral skills and positive feeding experiences while respecting your child's medical needs and timeline.
+Some children rely on tube-feedings, or enteral feeding, (i.e. NG tubes, G-tubes, GJ-tubes, etc.) for nutrition secondary to prematurity, medical diagnoses, feeding challenges, etc. Thrive Pediatric Feeding and Swallowing Therapy supports the development of oral skills and positive feeding experiences in coordination with your child’s medical team and timeline.

-Once your child has been cleared by his/her medical team to eat orally, you can begin feeding therapy to support your child during this transition.
+Once your child has been cleared by their medical team to eat orally, feeding therapy can support your child during this transition.
 Even when nutrition is provided enterally, children benefit from opportunities to develop oral-motor skills, sensory exploration, and feeding-related experiences appropriate for their developmental age.
-This might include introducing oral tools, oral exercises, sensory exposure outside the mouth, etc. all to build oral sensory awareness and motor skills needed for potential introduction of foods at a later time - even if your child is currently not allowed any food by mouth, we can start to develop these skills.
+This might include the use of oral tools, oral motor exercises, sensory exposure outside the mouth, etc. to support oral awareness and skill development in preparation for future oral feeding.

 Therapy focuses on building: